 - Common types of org charts are functional top-down/hierarchy, matrix, divisional, and flat/horizontal.

-- Org charts are meant to represent the staff members, divisions, and departments within an organization.
+- They are meant to represent the staff members, divisions, and departments within an organization.
 It can be made to include details such as names, job titles, and contact details of the employees.

 - Org charts can be created using different software such as MS Word, PowerPoint, Visio, and Excel.
 Companies can then create personalized org charts that align with their brand and structure.